Warrior Infantry Fighting Vehicle

 Like CVR(T), Warrior is a family of vehicles built with a common hull and automotive components.

-A Warrior powerpack consists of a 550hp Perkins CV-8TCA Condor diesel engine and General Motors X-300-4B automatic transmission.
+A Warrior powerpack consists of a 550hp Perkins CV-8TCA Condor diesel engine and a General Motors X-300-4B automatic transmission.
 The same engine, albeit in 12 cylinder format, was used for Challenger and the Scammell Commander tank transporter, a rather intelligent piece of commonality that seems to elude us these days.

 Hull armour is welded aluminium, designed to provide protection against 155mm shell splinters, 14.5mm armour piercing rounds and 9kg anti-tank mines.
 Torsion bar suspension and aluminium road wheels enable a cross-country speed of 35kph.
-Other mobility characteristics include a ground clearance of 0.48m, 1.3m fording depth, 2.5m trench crossing distance, a maximum vertical obstacle height of 0.75m, the maximum gradient of 60% and side slope of 40%.
+Other mobility characteristics include a ground clearance of 0.48m, 1.3m fording depth, 2.5m trench crossing distance, a maximum vertical obstacle height of 0.75m, a maximum gradient of 60% and a side slope of 40%.
 The 82 link tracks are 0.48m wide and maintain a contact length of 3.82m for those interested in ground pressure per square metre.

 Although the prototype had two fuel tanks in side-mounted external panniers the production models use a translucent polyethene fuel tank situated underneath the turret that delivers a range of approximately 600km.
 During the Gulf War, it was reported that the movement of fuel in the tank induced motion sickness so it is often painted.
 The basic infantry section vehicle is 6.3m long, 3m wide, 2.8m high, and with a combat weight of 28 tonnes.
 This combat weight has, of course, increased with those still in service.
 Fuel capacity is 772 litres which provide a maximum range of 660km.
 A number of variants came into service with the British Army and GKN developed and proposed a number of others.